LGBTQ history in Florida: 1960–2000

-JESS CLAWSON University of Florida >The 1972 Democratic National Convention was held in Miami, featuring, for the first time, a public speech about the rights of gay men and lesbians by openly gay San Francisco political activist Jim Foster.
+The 1972 Democratic National Convention was held in Miami, featuring, for the first time, a public speech about the rights of gay men and lesbians by openly gay San Francisco political activist Jim Foster.
 Jack Campbell opened the Miami branch of Club Baths in 1974.
 When it was raided, he made sure that all charges against those arrested were dropped, filed a lawsuit against the Miami Police Department prohibiting further harassment, and received a formal apology from the police.
 Even the depiction of gay men and lesbians in the local newspaper had changed to that of a silent, oppressed minority.
 By 1977, Miami was one of nearly 40 cities in the U.S. that had passed ordinances outlawing discrimination against gay men and lesbians.
 In 1977, partly due to the anti-gay Save Our Children campaign led by Anita Bryant in Miami, the Florida Legislature passed a law specifically prohibiting homosexuals from adopting children.

 In 1978, in an effort to stop the anti-gay work happening in Florida, the Florida Task force was created.
 It was the lesbian and gay civil rights lobby in Tallahassee, and likely the first statewide LGBT organization with a paid lobbyist.
 Patrick Land was the first executive director/lobbyist.
 Dr. Ronni Sanlo was the second, serving from 1981 to 1983.
 One of the primary pieces of work during that time was to fight the Bush-Trask amendment, an addendum to the Florida appropriations bill that would have eliminated all state funding (including football money!) to Florida's colleges and universities that supported LGBT student organizations.
 The bill was signed into law but was found unconstitutional by the Florida Supreme Court.
 In 1997, Equality Florida was established, becoming the largest statewide LGBT rights lobby organization.